Skip to main content

 Multicultural Physicians' Alliance

-The IU School of Medicine Multicultural Physicians' Alliance (MPA) works to improve diversity, equity and inclusion among residents and fellows by fostering an environment for professional development and a culture of inclusivity.
+Open to all residents and fellows, the IU School of Medicine Multicultural Physicians' Alliance (MPA) works to foster a welcoming climate for all trainees.
 To achieve this purpose, MPA emphasizes key goals:

-• Enable exposure to various career options for URM residents in order to improve the representation in multiple fields across the medical fields.
+• Enable exposure to various career options to expand the healthcare workforce.

 MPA Foundational Pillars